 If you feel salt is less after cooking, add a little salt to some warm water, mix well and then add it to the Pongal.
 Give a good mix and see.

-If you do not like having whole peppercorns, slightly crush them and add it to the Ven Pongal.
+If you do not like having whole peppercorns, slightly crush them and add them to the Ven Pongal.

 I have used an equal amount of dal and rice in this recipe.
 The ratio is entirely your choice.
-You can use half dal quantity for 1 cup of rice too.
+You can use half a quantity of dal for 1 cup of rice too.

 Leftover Pongal can be refrigerated.
 You can reheat it in a microwave and adjust consistency if needed.